 While I created the bunting myself while they were at school, they all enjoyed decorating it.

 Maia mostly traced the leaf veins as she often does when doing leaf doodles and drawings.
 Stella drew hearts and faces.
 And Daphne drew earnest scribbles.

 I hung our new, decorated autumn leaf bunting in the front window.
 It adds a nice fall touch, don’t you think?

 The sharpie decorations aren’t necessary for the bunting, but add a nice touch.

-I included some doodled leaves inside the wax bunting, but the effect is muted and not worth it (as you can see with the top leaf in this photo).
-The sharpie drawings on the outside of the wax paper show up much better (the two bottom leaves).
+I included some doodled leaves inside the wax bunting, but the effect is muted.
+The sharpie drawings on the outside of the wax paper show up much better.